Updated May 25, 2023

 - Due to the dynamic schema, you can try new things at a lower cost.
 You don’t need to worry about preparing data before experimenting with it.

-Why we use MongoDB?
+Why we Use MongoDB?

-Where we use MongoDB?
+Where we Use MongoDB?

-- If you have a cloud hosting service, then you should set up MongoDB with security guidelines because cloud hosting services are internet-accessible servers.
+- If you have a cloud hosting service, you should set up MongoDB with security guidelines because cloud hosting services are internet-accessible servers.

-- The New York Times uses MongoDB in form building applications.
+- The New York Times uses MongoDB in form-building applications.
 E.g., photo submissions.

 - It is used in social networking sites such as Facebook and Instagram because it generates a terabyte of data each minute.

 - Question-and-answer discussion forums like Quora utilize it.

 MongoDB is a recommended and reliable database when designing a scalable web application and needing to store massive amounts of unstructured data.
 MongoDB is the best solution if the user is looking for the best availability, faster processing, good backup, and zero loss of information. most importantly, it is free to use.

 This is a guide to the Advantages of MongoDB.
 Here we discuss the basic concept, why and where we use MongoDB, and advantages.
 You may also look at the following articles –